-It also is best to avoid highly processed foods (like foods that come in boxes or packages already prepared).
-These foods are high in calories, carbs, chemicals, and low in nutrients and vitamins.
+Avoid highly processed foods (like foods that come in boxes or packages already prepared).
+They’re high in calories, carbs, chemicals, and low in nutrients and vitamins.
 Other foods to avoid include:

 The take home message is to pay close attention to the quality of all foods – fats, proteins, and carbohydrates – and choose less processed ones.

 What About a Low Carb Diet for Prediabetics?